kpayyam1998/Whatsapp_Chat_Analysis/README.md

   it was working it was predicted the right word.

 ***************************************************
-Here i have share sample text data as well you can use educational purpose only.
+Here i have shared sample text data as well.You can use this but educational purpose only nothing was there in my chat but i just mention